cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Identity(): Outputs the identity element of the group (i.e. `I`).
 - Serialize(A): A member function of `GG` that maps a group element `A` to a unique byte array `buf`.
-- Deserialize(buf): A member function of `GG` that maps a valid byte array `buf` to a group element `A`, or fails if input is not valid.
+- Deserialize(buf): A member function of `GG` that maps a byte array `buf` to a group element `A`, or fails if the input is not a valid byte representation of an element.
 - HashToGroup(x): A member function of `GG` that deterministically maps an array of bytes `x` to an element of `GG`.
 The map must ensure that, for any adversary receiving `R = HashToGroup(x)`, it is